andybalaam/articles-choose-the-right-level/choose-the-right-level.md

-The choice of using only system-level testing encouraged us to follow this design goal, since this team of experienced TDD-ers were uncomfortable writing too much code without a direct test, so they tended to break complex code into multiple parts to allow coherent testing.
+The choice of using only system-level testing encouraged us to follow this design goal, since this team of experienced TDD-ers were uncomfortable writing too much code without a direct test, so they tended to break complex code into multiple tools to allow coherent testing.

-Additionally, system level testing made it easy to test features that could easily be overlooked such as command-line argument processing and formatting of output.
+System level testing made it easy to test features that could easily be overlooked such as command-line argument processing and formatting of output.

 We found this level to be ideal for testing this kind of tool, and rarely felt concerned by the lack of a pure unit test layer.
 Sometimes when writing